-- Introduce different types of thinking strategies. - Explain context or conditions of applying different strategies. - Provide definitions, steps, and lists to use in strategies. - Include examples of different types of thinking strategies, including how to think with openmindedness, responsibility, and accuracy. - Emphasize persisting when answers are not apparent. - Provide practice in applying, transferring, and elaborating on thinking strategies. - Integrate metacognitive, critical, and creative-thinking skills.
+- Introduce different types of thinking strategies. - Explain context or conditions of applying different strategies.

+- Provide definitions, steps and lists to use in strategies. - Include examples of different types of thinking strategies, including how to think with openmindedness, responsibility and accuracy. - Emphasize persisting when answers are not apparent. - Provide practice in applying, transferring and elaborating on thinking strategies. - Integrate metacognitive, critical and creative-thinking skills.

-Teach Verbal Information, Knowledge, or Facts
+Teach Verbal Information, Knowledge or Facts

-- Provide a meaningful context to link new information and past knowledge. - Organize information into coherent groups or themes. - Use devices to improve memory such as mnemonic patterns, maps, charts, comparisons, groupings, highlighting of key words or first letters, visual images, and rhymes. - Identify main ideas, patterns, or relationships within information or sets of facts.
+- Provide a meaningful context to link new information and past knowledge. - Organize information into coherent groups or themes. - Use devices to improve memory such as mnemonic patterns, maps, charts, comparisons, groupings, highlighting of key words, visual images and rhymes. - Identify central ideas, patterns or relationships within information or sets of facts.

-G. TARGETED ASSESSMENT STRATEGIES
+F. TARGETED ASSESSMENT STRATEGIES

 Instructional materials should include assessment strategies that are known to be successful in determining how well students have achieved the targeted learning outcomes.
-See Sections 1006.31(2); 1006.34(2)(b); 1006.38(4), Florida Statutes.
+See ss.
+1006.31(2), 1006.34(2)(b) and 1006.38(4), F.S.

-Alignment: The assessment strategies should match the learner performance requirements for the types of learning outcomes that have been targeted for the subject matter, course, or course category.
+Alignment: The assessment strategies should match the learner performance requirements for the types of learning outcomes that have been targeted for the subject matter or course.
 Different strategies are appropriate for assessing different types of learning outcomes.
 For example, a strategy for testing the acquisition of verbal information would not match the requirements for testing whether or not a student has learned a concept or learned how to solve a problem.

 The term "assessment," as used in this section, refers to testing or other strategies that assess student progress as a result of learning activities.
-The results of such assessment provide information about where to strengthen instruction.
-But it is very important to ask the right questions.
+The results of an assessment provide information about where to strengthen instruction, but it is particularly important to ask the right questions.
 If the type of question matches the type of learning outcome, then students and teachers have relevant information about learning progress.